Lucyjpjones/wean-cuisine/testing.md

 **1. When logged in as admin user, have the option to add, update and delete cuisine cards**

-- Follows the same instructions as site member testing number 5 noted above.
+- See notes for site member testing point 5 above.

 **2. When logged in as admin user, have the option to add, update and delete cuisine cards**